 As part of its environmental management system, the Corporation performed Environmental Compliance Audits ("ECA") with external environmental auditors once every three years at all its manufacturing sites.
-Last ECAs were performed in fiscal year 2012.
-No non-compliance items represented unusual risks to the operations of the Corporation.
-Only one manufacturing plant of the Corporation was considered to be a higher risk, mainly due to the nature of its operations, which include various plating and chemical processes, and its current location, in a residential area.
+Last ECAs were performed in fiscal year 2015 and at the beginning of fiscal year 2016.
+No non-compliance items reported in the ECA's represented unusual risks to the operations of the Corporation.
+Two manufacturing plants of the Corporation are considered to be a higher risk, mainly due to the nature of their operations, which include various plating and chemical processes.
 The management of the Corporation believes it has taken all appropriate action to maintain level of risk into acceptable limit.
-The next ECAs will be performed in fiscal year 2015.
-The audits will include the recently acquired APPH facilities.